Fatal1ty/mashumaro/README.md

 #### `serialize_by_alias` config option

-If you want to serialize all the fields by its aliases, this option enables this.
+All the fields with aliases will be serialized by them when this option is enabled.
-You may also consider a more flexible but less fast [`by_alias`](#add-by-alias-keyword-argument) keyword argument.
+The more flexible but less fast way to do the same is using [`by_alias`](#add-by_alias-keyword-argument) keyword argument.

 ```python
 from dataclasses import dataclass, field